dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 the difference between reliable execution in conventional systems, and reliable execution in probabilistic systems.
 Show how the only way to get reliability out of a probabilistic system is heavy probabilistic testing.
 Define where artifact ends and dreamcatcher begins.

 Describe why the napps format is needed.

+## Why another package format
+All functions across all languages need to be called by AI using json.
+That might change in the future, but for LLMs, this seems true long term, and it is definitely true right now.
+Any future calling format then, would also be able to call by way of json, for backward compatibility and broad utility.

+So then, what has been lacking for a unifying package format is the means of communication.
+Invocation usually needs to be via the package managers custom tool, or at the very least, invocation needs to be in the language of the package manager.
+But what if it weren't ?

+We propose then that a meta package format is required, where the exported interface is described and invoked by json.
+It can operate at two layers - one is pure package format, where it can be invoked

+We offer a translation layer, where a highly efficient router handles translating the json calls to native function calls, in whatever language the napp is in.
+So if js calls python, it goes by this layer into native python and then back out.

+To further extend this,

+Each call needs to come